City Polytechnic High School of Engineering, Architecture, and Technology (13K674)

 About

-City Polytechnic is a P-Tech school that prepares students for both college and career.
 City Poly pairs a strong academic environment with social and emotional supports, ensuring that students thrive during their crucial teenage years.
 Students are immersed in a range of experiences to help them make informed post-secondary choices.
-All students have access to rigorous courses, advanced placement and dual-credit college classes.
-Industry partners provide work-based learning and internships.
-Every City Poly student has the opportunity to earn a no cost associate's degree from CUNY College of Technology in one of three pathways.
-As a community, we see and appreciate each and every child; helping them reach their greatest potential.
+All students have access to rigorous courses, advanced placement, and dual-credit college classes through our partnership with City Tech.
+Industry partners provide work-based learning experiences and internships.
+Every City Poly student has the opportunity to earn a no-cost Associates degree from CUNY College of Technology in one of three pathways.
+Students that choose to attend college outside of our partnership are guided by our College Career and Future Planning Office.
+As a community, we see, cherish, and appreciate each and every child.
+Helping them reach their greatest potential is our collective joy.

 Teachers with more than 3 years of experience: 61%